-LMDC, a subsidiary of the Empire State Development Corporation (a political subdivision and public benefit corporation of the State of New York), is proposing to undertake, pursuant to the New York State Urban Development Corporation Act ("UDC Act") and in cooperation with HUD and the Port Authority, the World Trade Center Memorial and Cultural Program (the "Memorial Program") as part of the implementation of the WTCMR Plan.
-As set forth in the General Project Plan, LMDC will implement the Memorial Program which includes the planning, selection, coordination and construction of a Memorial and Memorial Center, the planning and possible construction of memorial-related improvements, and the coordination of cultural uses on the WTC Site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and certain infrastructure improvements by the Port Authority, the owner of the WTC Site.
-The planning process will also include other appropriate public and private entities.

-LMDC will be responsible for implementation of the Memorial, Memorial Center, and cultural uses that comprise the Memorial Program, while the Port Authority will be responsible for the commercial, retail, conference center and hotel facilities, open space areas, and infrastructure components of the WTCMR Plan to be located at the WTC Site.
-LMDC and the Port Authority will cooperate in developing a plan for implementation of the components of the WTCMR Plan to be located a coordinated environmental review of the combined WTCMR Plan.
+LMDC will implement the General Project Plan for the World Trade Center Memorial and Cultural Program (the "Memorial Program") in cooperation with the Port Authority as part of the implementation of the WTC Plan.
+As set forth in the General Project Plan, the Memorial Program includes the planning, selection, coordination and construction of a Memorial and Memorial Center, the planning and possible construction of memorial-related improvements, and the coordination of cultural uses on the WTC site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and certain infrastructure improvements by the Port Authority, the owner of the WTC site.
+At the same time, the Port Authority will be responsible for the commercial, retail, conference center and hotel facilities, open space areas, and infrastructure components of the WTC Plan to be located at the WTC site.
+LMDC and the Port Authority will cooperate in developing a plan for implementation of the components of the WTC Plan to be located a coordinated environmental review of the combined WTC Plan.